About our National Founder & President

 Rev. Shane Harris

-Civil Rights Activist, Policy consultant, Communications Strategist, Ordained Minister, Founder of S Harris Communications and the People's Association of Justice Advocates.
+Civil Rights Activist, Policy consultant, Communications Strategist, Ordained Minister, Founder of the People's Association of Justice Advocates and his private sector company S Harris Communications.

 “Motivating”, “relevant”, “ambitious”, “educational”, “connected”, “consistent”, and “committed” are just some of the words that have been used to describe Shane Harris.
 Harris was born and raised in San Diego, CA. His preaching ministry began at the solemn age of 16 years old when he began to give some of his first sermons in the church.
 Every Sunday after church Harris would give a Sunday service in his bedroom and would preach to teddy bears as practice in his preaching ministry.
 He would later go on to be ordained in the church at 22 years old by Dr. John Wayne Ringgold of the Bethel Baptist Church (San Diego).
 He has constantly used his platform in the pulpit to speak out against systemic issues impacting foster children & communities of color even since his teenage years of preaching.
 Many call him a preacher for the "rejects" empowering people who have been thrown out and rejected to get up and fight forward in life.